19revey/quicksort/sphcode/README.md

-under sphcode/sphcuda/ : cudasort.cu is written in cudaC and supposed to bin particles into cells with a spatial sequence, then perform 3D neighbor searching. syms.h defines the system parameter. particle.h defines the sph fluid class.
+sphcode/sphcuda/ : cudasort.cu is  supposed to bin particles into cells with a spatial sequence, then perform 3D neighbor searching. syms.h defines the system parameter. particle.h defines the sph fluid class.